aws-samples/amazon-efs-tutorial/README.md

-# amazon-efs-tutorial
+Amazon Efs Tutorial

+## License

-This tutorial is designed to help you better understand the performance characteristics of Amazon Elastic File System
+This library is licensed under the Amazon Software License.